HANICA-DEA/spotitube/README.md

 This repository contains a front-end for the final programming assignment of the course OOSE-DEA at the [HAN University of Applied Sciences](https://www.han.nl/).

+## Stories

+Stories are created for you to have an overview of the functionality that needs to be implemented and to have a structured working process.
+These stories include prerequisites and acceptance criteria to provide a clear description of the functionality.
+See the stories on the [Spotitube project](https://github.com/orgs/HANICA-DEA/projects/4/views/1) page.
+To copy these stories to your own GitHub user:
+* Click the dots ... below your profile picture and select 'Make a copy'
+* Select the checkbox 'Draft issues will be copied if selected'
+* Use the dropdown menu to select your own GitHub user as the new owner
+* Give the project a name and click on 'Copy project'
+* You should now have your own board with stories

+These stories are still in Draft mode.
+This is not a problem, you can still label the stories and change their respective status.
+However, if you find that you are missing options, try selecting a story and click 'Convert to issue'.
+You should now be able to access all options for each story.

 ## Hosted version

 Local installation (see bottom of this file) of the Spotitube front-end (i.e. the client) is not recommended due to possibly outdated dependencies.
 Therefore, use the web-based version found here: